heilaaks/snippy/docs/dev/SCRIBBLING.md

     collection         : A collection of resources.

     parameter          : Parameter in URL that defines for search criteria like sall, scat or sgrp for HTTP request.

+    TERMS IN DOCUMENTS

+    1. Use attribute and resource with user documents

+       It is better to use attribute than field in user documentation.
+It is better to use resource than content in user documentation.
+The reason is that ``resource`` and ``resource attribute`` are standard terms when talking about REST API.

+       In code and test documentation term ``field`` can be used since it is shorter than ``attribute``.

+    DOCUMENTATION

+    1. Code documentation follows Goolge docstring format

+       The Google docstring format is considered shorter and more readable than the NumPy format.
+The later format has it's place when explaining complex algorithms and their parameters.
+But here the intention is that the method description explains the complicated parts and the method argument is a short explanation of the pararameters.

+    2. Command line options in code and tests must use Markdown code span

+       The test or code comments must use Markdown code span format to highlight command line options.
+The command line option is the long format without leading hyphens.
+For example:

+       "Search result are returned with the ``sall`` option."

+       It is assumed that when code comments are read, the reader is familiar with the command line option.
+This format is shorter than for example ``-c|--content`` for the code and test comment.

+       Markdown or HTML formatted document is generated from code and tests where the Markdown code span can be used to highlight command line options.

+       Double backtics must be used Sphinx does not format single backtics to highlight the text.
+Double backtics seem to work at least in Dillinger online Markdown editor.

+    3. User guides must use short and long formats from command line options

+       When user guides like README file is written, the command line options must be written with short and long formats in Markdown code span.
+It is assumed that the reader in this case is not familiar of usage of the tool and thus using longer format with leading hyphens is clearer.

+       Double backtics must be used Sphinx does not format single backtics to highlight the text.
+Double backtics seem to work at least in Dillinger online Markdown editor.

+       "The ``-t|--tags`` command line option is used to give tags for a content."

+    4. Example test case headers

+       Double backtics must be used Sphinx does not format single backtics to highlight the text.
+Double backtics seem to work at least in Dillinger online Markdown editor.

+       A).
+Use command line option name in CLI tests like:

+           Search snippets with ``sall`` option.
+           Search references with ``sall`` and `scat` options.

     STRANGER THINGS